 Map of Natural Hot Springs in the U.S.

-This interactive map shows the Locations, Names, and Temperatures of Hot Springs in the US.
-The color of each circle shows the average temperature of each hot spring.
-For more detail zoom in.
-For more data hover over the map.
-For more information scroll down.
+This interactive map shows the Locations, Names, and Temperatures of Hot Springs in the U.S. The color of each circle indicates the average temperature of each hot spring.
+For more detail, zoom in.
+For more names and location, hover over the map.
+For more information, scroll down.

 |Average Spring Temperature (Fahrenheit)|

 Thermal Springs Map

 Spring is a location on the surface of the Earth where groundwater discharges from an aquifer.
 Thermal springs can be divided into Warm Springs and Hot Springs.

 There is no official definition of what is the temperature for "hot spring" or what is the temperature for "warm spring".
 One definition states that a Warm Spring warmer than the average annual air temperature of the location at discharge Groundwater Hydrology.

 The water temperature has to be above 95°F-104°F (35°C - 40°C) to be classified as a Hot Spring.
 This is not a random value but what is considered body temperature.

 So a hot spring has temperatures between 40°C and boiling point.
 The boiling point changes with altitude, so this temperature depends on the location; Hot Springs.